techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

-# Runhouse Basics 🐣 - Fun with Stable Diffusion and DALL-E
+# 🐣 Runhouse Basics - Fun with Stable Diffusion and FLAN-T5

 Runhouse is nothing more than an accessibility and sharing layer into your own cloud compute and data resources.
 Let's